Verifoxx-LTD/verifoxx-cheri-wamr/tests/wamr-linux-cheri-purecap-tests/wasi-testsuite/README.md

 - *wamr_hybrid_adapter_settings.json* : Shows wamrc arguments to build an AOT suitable for Morello hybrid-cap
 - *wamr_hybrid_network_adapter_settings.json* : As above, but includes settings to provide additional networking arguments to `iwasm`
 - *wamr_purecap_network_adapter_settings.json* : wamrc arguments to build an AOT for Morello pure-cap, also with the networking support
+- *wamr_purecap_capmgr_compart_network_adapter_settings.json* : Template which can be used for the experimental capability manager / compartment version of WAMR, with networking support.
+This does not yet support AOT mode.
 - *wamr_x86_64_adapter_settings.json* : Shows running a wamrc remotely on a Linux x86_64 machine, and executing iwasm on the same machine
 - *wamr_x86_64_network_adapter_settings.json* : As above, but with the additional networking arguments